irisnet/irisnet/WHITEPAPER.md

 ## Token Economics ################################################################

-Same as Cosmos Network, the IRIS network also supports a multi-token model.
-Besides the tokens held by zone themselves and can be moved from one zone to another via Hub.
-There are two types of tokens supporting IRIS Network's operation:
+Similar to the Cosmos Network, the IRIS network, as presently designed, is intended to support a multi-token model.
+The tokens will be held on the various zones, and can be moved from one zone to another via the IRIS Hub.
+There are two types of tokens that are expected to support IRIS network's operation:

 * staking token **IRIS**
 * fee token **iGas**

 ### IRIS staking token

-Taking the same staking mechanism design of Cosmos [\[15\]][15], IRIS Hub has its own special native token for staking which is called IRIS.
-IRIS will be used in following ways:
+Adopting the same staking mechanism design used in the Cosmos network [\[15\]][15], the IRIS Hub will have its own special native token for staking.
+This token will be called "IRIS".
+We have a number of ideas in mind regarding the specific functionality of the IRIS token, including:

-* Stakes deposited by validators to be eligible to validate transactions and commit new blocks

-* Non-validator lent out RIS to any validator to earn a share of their block fees and rewards
+* integration of the IRIS token in the IRIS network's consensus engine validators, through a system of validators and delegators;

-* Voting power to participate in IRIS network governance
+* voting power to participate in the IRIS network's governance

-Additional inflationary IRIS and block transaction fees are rewarded to validators and delegators who delegate to validators.
-The inflation rate will be carefully designed to encourage the bounding of sufficient IRIS token to safeguard the network.
-The yearly inflation rate (a number between 7% and 20%) is dynamically adjusted to support a convergence of 2/3 IRIS in circulation will be bonded as staking token.

 ### IRIS fee token